Pride in Surrey Returns to Stoke Park This August for Third Year Running

 Photo thanks to prideinsurrey.org

-It is seen as a badge of honour for Guildford that the town will be hosting Pride for the second year in succession.
-The Chief Executive of Pride in Surrey, Charlie Watts, said, “Last year the team were overwhelmed by the support shown by our visitors and our partners, which made the day truly special.
+It is seen as a badge of honour for Guildford that the town will be hosting Pride for the third year in succession.
+The Chief Executive of Pride in Surrey, Charlie Watts commented on Guildford’s 2024 inaugural Pride event, stating: “Last year the team were overwhelmed by the support shown by our visitors and our partners, which made the day truly special.
 It’s for that reason that we have decided to return to Guildford this year.
-The town really embraced us, and we’re incredibly excited to be back.
-2025’s event also marks the first time Pride in Surrey will stay in the same town”.
+The town really embraced us, and we’re incredibly excited to be back”.